Skip to main content

 Log storage

-The default logfile storage location depends on your operating system:
+The default config directory location depends on your operating system and installation method:

 • Windows Desktop:C:\Users\<username>\AppData\Roaming\com.Langflow\cache